 Many pros recommend using an oil-based paint, which cures to a harder surface, preventing damage and mess.
 Buyer beware: Oils can be a wee smelly and do take forever to dry.

 But once again, paint industry innovations provide a (spendy) alternative.
-Specker recommends either Benjamin Moore Advance, which costs about $50 per gallon, or Sherwin-Williams ProClassic for about $67 a gallon, which dry hard and durable without the smell and wait of oil-based paints.
+Specker recommends either Benjamin Moore Advance, which costs about $80 per gallon, or Sherwin-Williams ProClassic for about $67 a gallon.
+Both dry hard and durable without the smell and wait of oil-based paints.